Salo, Finland: Transportation

 European route E18 runs through Salo, passing the city center a few kilometers North, but the national road 52 between Raseborg and Somero goes through the city center.
 The "Coastal Railway" from Helsinki to Turku and further to Turku Harbour crosses the town center; all InterCity trains and most of the high-speed Pendolino trains stop at Salo railway station.
 The closest airports are Turku Airport (limited number of domestic and international flights) and Helsinki-Vantaa Airport.

-In 2016, the city of Salo signed a letter of intent with Los Angeles-based company Virgin Hyperloop One in order to launch a project to build a 50 km long Hyperloop tube between Salo and Turku.
+In 2016, the city of Salo signed a letter of intent with Los Angeles-based company Virgin Hyperloop One to launch a project to build a 50 km long Hyperloop tube between Salo and Turku.

 Events

 In recent years, the town of Salo has become known for the popular Kurpitsaviikot ("Pumpkin Weeks"), which are organized in Halikko in every autumn.
-At the local field, thousands of different sizes pumpkins and carved jack-o'-lanterns are presented to tourists.
+At the local field, thousands of different sizes pumpkins and carved jack-o'-lanterns are presented to Tourists.
 The event celebrating Halloween culture has gathered audiences from all over Finland, from Hanko to Ivalo, and for example, the event organized in 2020 had as many as 100,000 visitors.
 The event has also been noticed abroad, all the way to North America.
+The significance of the event has also been emphasized by the fact that the 12th President of Finland, Sauli Niinistö, who was born in Salo, was officially opening the event's Pumpkin Park in October 2025.